-This website is updated regularly to help keep you informed of school and classroom news.
-This site includes our links to the FACTS SIS Parent Portal, Facebook, and Twitter.
+This site includes links to the FACTS SIS Parent Portal, Facebook, and Twitter.

 FACTS SIS - Parent Notification System

 FACTS SIS - Parent Notification System is an instant alert notification system used to notify parents/guardians of school closings, emergencies, and important meetings via text and/or e-mail.
 This service is intended to serve as a safety feature, as well as to keep parents/guardians informed.
 Parents/Guardians must notify the office with any changes of email addresses or phone numbers to ensure the effectiveness of this system.